vesteinn/fagradalsfjall_eruption_sentiment/README.md

 1. Fetch data using the Twitter API or hydrate using provided information
 2. Filter data to confirm keywords are present as the API does not always return tweets with the keywords.
-3. Train a sentiment analysis model capable of labeling Icelandic, a bi-lingual model trained on English sentiment data is used.
+3. Train or use a sentiment analysis model capable of labeling Icelandic, a bi-lingual model trained on English sentiment data is used.
-4. Modify the model to support neutral labels
+4. If the model only support positive and negative sentiment, modify the model to support neutral labels, this is the case here.
-5. Fine tune the model on the labeled data with keywords masked out to prevent overfitting on the words themselves
+5. Fine tune the model on the labeled data with keywords masked out to prevent overfitting on the words themselves.
-6. Label data with the keywords masked out
+6. Label all data with the keywords masked out to see the full picture.
-7. Summarize labeled data by week for easy analysis
+7. Summarize labeled data by week to draw histogram and for further analysis.

 ## The data